morganjwilliams/pyrolite/docs/source/examples/geochem/normalization.rst

  .. code-block:: none

-    C:\ProgramData\Anaconda3_64\lib\site-packages\matplotlib\pyplot.py:514: RuntimeWarning: More than 20 figures have been opened.
-Figures created through the pyplot interface (`matplotlib.pyplot.figure`) are retained until explicitly closed and may consume too much memory.
-(To control this warning, see the rcParam `figure.max_open_warning`). max_open_warning, RuntimeWarning)
     C:\ProgramData\Anaconda3_64\lib\site-packages\pandas\core\indexing.py:1494: FutureWarning:
     Passing list-likes to .loc or [] with any missing label will raise KeyError in the future, you can use .reindex() as an alternative.